ActiveEngagement/listelixr-js/README.md

 ## Basic Usage

-The order of the fields determine the order they appear in the form.
-The url of package can specify a version just like NPM.

 `https://unpkg.com/listelixr-js@VERSION/dist/ListElixr.umd.cjs`

-and where `VERSION` is, it could be various formats such as `^1.0` `~1.0` `1.0.5`.
+Note, where `VERSION` is, it must be various formats such as `^1.0` `~1.0` `1.0.5`.
 It's best to lock into a hard version on client sites because that version will work indefinitely and updates wont impact it.

 ```html
 <script src="https://unpkg.com/listelixr-js@1.0.0-beta.4/dist/ListElixr.umd.cjs"></script>